wlsmith42/CarND-Capstone/README.md

 For the classification we trained separate networks for the detection on the simulated data and also the real data.
 The following data are used for the trainings:

-1. For real data: [dataset sdcnd capstone][micjey dataset], we've got the data from our colleague [Michael Karg]
+1. For real data: [dataset sdcnd capstone](https://drive.google.com/file/d/0B-Eiyn-CUQtxdUZWMkFfQzdObUE/edit), we've got the data from our colleague [Michael Karg](https://github.com/micjey/CarND-Capstone)
-2. For simulated data: [Dataset from Alex Lechner][alex lechner dataset], please check his repository on https://github.com/alex-lechner
+2. For simulated data: [Dataset from Alex Lechner](https://www.dropbox.com/s/vaniv8eqna89r20/alex-lechner-udacity-traffic-light-dataset.zip?dl=0), please check his repository on https://github.com/alex-lechner

-We used SSD network which is recommended by [Object Detection Lab] the version that we used is [SSD Inception V2 COCO 2017/11/17].
+We used SSD network which is recommended by [Object Detection Lab](https://github.com/udacity/CarND-Object-Detection-Lab) the version that we used is [SSD Inception V2 COCO 2017/11/17](http://download.tensorflow.org/models/object_detection/ssd_inception_v2_coco_2017_11_17.tar.gz).

 At first we tried to do the normal way in which the outputs of the network are 3 classes: Green, Red, Yellow, however we noticed that the classification was very bad, even for detection on the training data itself.
 [TODO]...